c100k/libmodulor/docs/tutorial/012_Expose_the_rn_Target.md

 Naturally, in real life scenarios, we would never have such a bloated `App.tsx`.
 Instead, we would create fine-grained components.
 Everybody does that, right ?
 Right ?

+See how this `App.tsx` is really similar to the web's target one.
+By re-using `UCPanel` and simply switching its props from the `web` to `react-native` ones, we are able to render the same thing, adapted to native mobile.

 ```tsx
 import { type Logger, type ProductManifest, UCOutputReader } from 'libmodulor';
 import {